Mister Oswald, by Russ Johnson

 Mister Oswald

 Much like a modern-day sitcom, the comedy in 'Mister Oswald' is very homebound.
-All action is predominantly set in the store.
+All the action is predominantly set in the store.
 Even if the setting may look somewhat archaic today, the situations themselves remain recognizably realistic, timeless and witty.
 Oswald has to deal with annoying and demanding customers, while the staff quarrels among themselves.
-It makes 'Mr. Oswald' an enjoyable study of the human condition: a group of small-minded people getting worked up over banal events...
+It makes 'Mr. Oswald' an enjoyable study of the human condition: a group of small-minded people getting worked up over banal events.

 Beyond the comedy, 'Mister Oswald' is almost like a reality show about the nuts and bolts of running a store.
 Since Johnson had first-hand professional experience and printed his comic in a magazine for store employees, he could be very specific about bureaucratic elements without fear of losing readers.
 Johnson spent a lot of time drawing every object on each shelf or corner to the tiniest details.
 The backgrounds evoke the cozy, old-fashioned atmosphere of a little, overcrowded shop.
 Each panel is fun and interesting to look at.
-Johnson unwillingly created a chronological document of how a typical retail store looked between the 1920s and 1980s.
-The modern-day reader instantly notices how business was conducted, how people were dressed, how certain objects looked...
+Johnson unwillingly created a chronological document of how a typical retail store developed between the 1920s and 1980s.
+The modern-day reader instantly notices how business was conducted, how people were dressed, and how certain objects looked.
 In an era when the competition of supermarkets and big malls forces old-time stores to close down, Mr. Oswald' remains interesting to historians and nostalgic readers.

 Other comics